tezos/tezos-mirror/docs/developer/proposal_testing.rst

 the path ``src/proto_alpha`` as the parameter of the command above.

-If we are testing the migration on an empty context on the sandbox, then we should proceed directly to Section `Compile the project`_.
+If we are testing the migration on an empty context on the sandbox, then we should proceed directly to Section `6.
+Compile the project`_.
 Otherwise, the next two subsections detail how to produce credentials that will allow us to make the chain that we imported from Mainnet progress.